top of page

 Take the dough out of the fridge, unwrap it, and roll it under your palms into a thick sausage.
 It should have a consistent diameter of about 2 1/2 inches (6.5cm).
 Cut this into 7 equally-sized pieces.
 Keep any portions you’re currently not working on in the fridge.

-Scoop about 1/4 cup of filling onto one side of the oval, keeping the edges of the dough clear.
-Fold the empty side in half, over the filling.
-Press the edges shut around the filling, pushing as much excess air out as you can.
+Take about 1/4 cup of filling and place it on one side of the oval, leaving the edges of the dough clear.
+Fold the empty side in half over the filling, making sure to press the edges shut firmly and remove any excess air.

-Roll the remaining dough scraps into a new sausage, cut into portions that are the same size as the original pieces were, and repeat the steps to make more sfogliatelle.
-You should end up with 10-12 in the end.
+Shape the remaining dough scraps into a new log and divide into portions that are the same size as the original pieces.
+Repeat the previous steps to make additional sfogliatelle until you have 10-12 pastries in total.

-Whisk the remaining egg with a pinch of salt and brush the tops of the sfogliatelle with it.
-Bake the pastries for about 25 minutes or until golden on top.
-Don’t worry if they rise and the dough breaks a bit while they cook, they’ll settle again as they cool.
+Beat the remaining egg with a pinch of salt and apply it on top of the sfogliatelle using a brush.
+Bake the pastries until they turn golden brown on top, for about 25 minutes.
+Even if they puff up and the dough breaks a little during baking, it's okay, as they will settle as they cool down.

 Remove from the oven and let cool for a few minutes.
 Preferably serve warm and fresh, although cold is also delicious.
 Try to consume within one day for best results.
 Top with a dusting of powdered sugar before serving.